The European Tribune is a forum for thoughtful dialogue of European and international issues. You are invited to post comments and your own articles.

 Over the next 50 years, or so, tho' I fully expect these two systems to be challenged.
 I further expect the 'Swedish Model' to be the superior system and the basis of that superiority is lagom.
 What I don't expect is innovative methods for dealing with the challenges to come from a Swedish Model but I do expect them from the US Model.

 But the general level of pain and suffering will be greater under the US Model.
-Ever since I learnt about confirmation bias I've started seeing it everywhere
+She believed in nothing; only her skepticism kept her from being an atheist. -- Jean-Paul Sartre

 And I agree that the solution lies nearer the "Swedish" model than the US one.
 "The future is already here -- it's just not very evenly distributed" William Gibson